SOCIALISING YOUR DOG.

 When out and about try not to have your pup/dog on a tight lead and reel them in even tighter when other dogs approach, if you are nervous or anxious your dog will pick up on it and this could lead to problems later with other dogs, on a tight lead they are not able to move away (flee) from a perceived threat and the only option open is extreme submissiveness or fight, they cannot signal properly to the other dog as they are in a straight jacket of your doing (so to speak), many dog on dog problems start like this and escalate.
 If you have taken on an older dog you still have to carry on socialising your dog with other dogs, people, places and new or novel things.
 It is important though not to just let your pup/dog just run riot so to speak, you have to be able to keep control too, include proper training sessions (see/ask a trainer) on a regular basis including some lead work but do not go over the top with this; life needs to be enjoyable for a dog too.

 If you are intending to leave your dog in kennels when on holiday then you want to be getting a good association built up between your dog and chosen kennels from a young age, when you are taking them to puppy classes you can introduce them to the kennels at the same time, just a short visit to start, maybe a play in a kennel with a kong full of nice stuff, keep things jolly.
-Have longer visits over time leading to a night in the kennels and take it from there.
+When a bit older have longer visits over time leading to a night in the kennels and take it from there.
 The effort will be worth it to have a dog that hopefully likes to go to the kennels.
 A good kennels will be glad to help get things right for you and your dog.
 Do things the same way for an older dog that has not been in kennels before, don't just stick them in there for a week without no getting used to it.
 For more on this subject see the /kennelling-your-dog topic.
 Some owners might like to use a house/dog sitter when they go on holiday, personally I think this is the way to go if you have to leave your dog while you go away, they will be happier in their own environment, and once a little older you should start to try it out, a day here, a day there; just make sure you find a true dog lover with relevant experience, references and qualifications.

 Most of the socialisation of a dog is just letting your dog be a dog, they are a social, inquisitive, exploratory animal and will be happier and friendlier if allowed to be so.
 Make it enjoyable and do not scare them.
 Sometimes you will still need though to let them know what is acceptable behaviour and what is not.